 Joe Meiser from Salsa Cycles did a great writeup on his own DIY cue sheet holder years back and i used that as the basis for my own design.
 Check out his post here: Joe’s DIY Cue sheet holder.
 I very much like the design of Joe’s cue sheet holder as it hits a lot of the main points for me; cheap, tailored to fit, anyone can make it, works well.

 The only issue i ran into when making my own is that the bike i was mounting it to had clip-on aerobars.
 I like to have aerobars on my Salsa Warbird for the long events because it allows for more positions to take pressure of the hands.
 They also of course let you duck down lower and get that large frontal area of your torso out of the wind.
 In studies using aerobars can help you average speed 1-2 mph in windy conditions given the same effort.
-Something to think about when prevailing winds are typically out of the west and where the course is heading for 209 miles.

 I made room on the setup above by sliding my Garmin forward on the aerobars and in plain sight while aero.
 I didn’t want to mess up the width or setup of my aerobars so i had to make my cue sheet holder fit my rig setup.